Differentially Private Two-Stage Empirical Risk Minimization with Applications to Individualized Treatment Rule: Statement of Results

-While the algorithm setting in Corollary \ref{cor:DP_objective_perturbation} provides a universal differential privacy guarantee for DP-2ERM that is robust against the first stage solution, the amount of noise and regularization provided in Corollary \ref{cor:DP_objective_perturbation} cannot guarantee strong utility.
+While the algorithm setting in Corollary \ref{cor:DP_objective_perturbation} provides a universal differential privacy guarantee for DP-2ERM that is robust against the first-stage solution, the amount of noise and regularization provided there cannot guarantee strong utility.
 This is because these amounts were set high enough to prevent privacy leakage even in the most extreme weight shift scenario, such as achieving $\| \w-\w' \|_{1}=2n$ (e.g., $\w$ is supported on the first half of the coordinates and $\w'$ is supported on the second half of the coordinates).
-Therefore, to apply Theorem \ref{thm:sensitivity_objective_perturbation} more efficiently, we need a tighter bound on the weight perturbation $\|\w-\w'\|$, which must inevitably depend on the nature of the first stage weighting mechanisms.
-We obtain more specific weight perturbation bounds for various standard weighting mechanisms in the causal inference literature, such as the IPW, MMD weights, and EBWs.
+Even specializing Corollary~\ref{cor:DP_objective_perturbation} to a regime with a deterministic uniform bound $\max_{i} w_{i}(\mathcal{D})\le R\ll n$---which sharpens $\overline{W}_{2}$ from $O(n^{3/2})$ to $O(n\sqrt{R})$---still pays the full $\|\w-\w'\|_{1}\le 2n$ in the $\overline{W}_{1}$ term and therefore remains worst-case in the weight perturbation itself.
+Therefore, to apply Theorem \ref{thm:sensitivity_objective_perturbation} more efficiently, we need a tighter bound on the weight perturbation $\|\w-\w'\|$ itself, which must inevitably depend on the nature of the first-stage weighting mechanisms.
+We obtain more specific weight perturbation bounds for various standard weighting mechanisms in the causal inference literature, such as the IPW, MMD, and EBW.
 These results are stated in Section \ref{sec:stability_CBW} in detail.

 We now turn our attention to the utility guarantees.
-As long as $(\eps, \delta)$-DP is guaranteed for the entire procedure, it would be beneficial to choose both the noise level ($1/\beta$ for the Gamma noise and $\sigma$ for the Gaussian noise) and the $L_{2}$-regularization parameter $\gamma$ in \eqref{eq:beta_gamma_choice} as small as possible to minimize the effect of unnecessary noise and estimation error due to severe $L_{2}$-regularization.
+As long as $(\varepsilon, \delta)$-DP is guaranteed for the entire procedure, it would be beneficial to choose both the noise level ($1/\beta$ for the Gamma noise and $\sigma$ for the Gaussian noise) and the $L_{2}$-regularization parameter $\gamma$ in \eqref{eq:beta_gamma_choice} as small as possible to minimize the effect of unnecessary noise and estimation error due to severe $L_{2}$-regularization.
 This can be justified through utility analysis.
 Namely, compared to the smallest possible objective value of $\mathcal{L}(\cdot)$ at the optimal non-private parameter $\param^{\textup{opt}}$, how small is the objective value at the private estimate $\param^{\textup{priv}}$?
-In the following result, we show that the sub-optimality of the private estimate $\param^{\textup{priv}}$ is bounded by a decreasing function of $\beta$ and $\gamma^{-1}$ and an increasing function of $\sigma$.
+In the following result, we show that the suboptimality of the private estimate $\param^{\textup{priv}}$ is bounded by a decreasing function of $\beta$ and $\gamma^{-1}$ and an increasing function of $\sigma$.